daumling/logo/spec/discussion.md

 MAKE C 6  ; assign 6 to D, not C
 ```

 If MAKE would accept unquoted symbols, then the latter assignment would be clear (assign 6 to C).
 See also below for the proposal to remove colons.
+See also Strings.

 ## Numbers